 While I do think that brand-name formula is unecessarily expensive, the additional research funded by the company seems to have helped produce a better, gentler product for my baby.
 I believe it is wrong for retailers to mislead parents by marketing their store brands as identical to the name brands except for the price.
 Identical Nutrition Facts are not the same as identical ingredients; I could drink a breakfast shake with the same nutritional content as a meal, but that doesn’t make it the same.

 I’m not trying to scare parents away from generics entirely, but as with any product, be sure to do your research and be on the lookout for adverse reactions.
 If your baby has no digestive problems, you may be able to offer generic formula without ill results, and save a lot of money in doing so.
 If you are feeding your baby a gentle formula due to digestive problems, however, I would proceed with caution.
 Keep in mind that generic and brand name formulas are different products, and focus on finding the one that works best for your baby.

-EDIT: Some of my readers have been confused about my “flagging” of suspicious comments.
+NOTE: Some readers have been confused about my “flagging” of suspicious comments.
 I do not flag comments simply because they are negative or disagree with my point of view.
-In fact, on another post I flagged comments that agreed with my overall positive view of a company.
-I am able to determine possible business associations based on information (such as IP address) that I am privy to as the owner of this website.
-I will not stand for companies tricking my readers with fake comments that promote their business or otherwise try to undermine my work on this website.
-I could simply delete these comments, but I believe they should influence a potential customer’s overall opinion of the company in question.
+I have caught companies sending employees or representatives to my blog posing as regular consumers in order to do damage control or spread good reviews.
+I have zero tolerance for companies tricking my readers with fake comments that promote their business or otherwise try to undermine my work on this website.
+I leave the comments in place, but “flag” them, so my real readers can see the tactics they use.
 If you are affiliated with a company that I write about, feel free to comment, even if you disagree.
 But you MUST disclose your relationship, just as I do with every product or company that I discuss.
-I do not tolerate dishonesty on my website.
-I am sorry for any confusion I have caused my readers.